Candida Yeast Overgrowth is a chronic condition that doesn’t have a straightforward way to test for it.

 - refined foods

-That’s why this test requires following a set of rules several days before.
+That’s why this test requires following a set of rules several days before taking it.
 They are:

 3-4 days before the test – avoid taking bile, digestive enzyme, probiotic and iodine supplements

 1 night before the test – avoid alcohol, eat a high-protein meal

 The urinary indican test is often administered by naturopaths or functional medicine doctors to help quickly assess the level of dysbiosis in a patient.
 The whole test takes only 15 minutes.

 3. Candida Antibodies Test